-As of October 31, 2019, we held an aggregate of \$191.6 million in cash and cash equivalents in the United States and an aggregate of \$537.0 million in our foreign subsidiaries.
-As a result of the Tax Act, if we decide to repatriate the undistributed earnings of our foreign subsidiaries for use in the U.S. in the future, the earnings made after December 31, 2017 would not be subject to further U.S. tax.
-In addition, we have provided foreign deferred taxes on our undistributed earnings of \$6.3 million in fiscal 2019, which is sufficient to address the incremental tax that would be due on future foreign earnings.
+As of October 31, 2020, we held an aggregate of \$590.0 million in cash and cash equivalents in the United States and an aggregate of \$645.7 million in our foreign subsidiaries.
+The Tax Act provides an exemption from federal income taxes for distributions from foreign subsidiaries made after December 31, 2017 that were not subject to the one-time transition tax.
+We have provided for foreign withholding taxes on undistributed earnings of certain of our foreign subsidiaries to the extent such earnings are no longer considered to be indefinitely reinvested in the operations of those subsidiaries.

-The following sections discuss changes in our consolidated balance sheets and statements of cash flow, and other commitments of our liquidity and capital resources during fiscal 2019.
+The following sections discuss changes in our consolidated balance sheets and statements of cash flow, and other commitments of our liquidity and capital resources during fiscal 2020.